Footbridges, kingfishers, and herons

-- The path eventually swings left through the woods and down to a footbridge over the river.
+- The path eventually leads down to a footbridge over the river.
 If you are lucky, you might see a heron at this point.
 Cross the bridge and continue straight ahead through the woods.

-- Keeping the stream on your left, continue straight along what has been an old byway with hedges and trees on either side.
-As you continue, the stream on your left cuts through sand banks.
+- Keeping the stream on your left, continue straight along an old byway.
+As you continue the stream on your left cuts through sand banks.
 Look out for flashes of blue at this point, because this is kingfisher country.

 - As the path climbs through the woods you will eventually reach a point where two footpaths cross.
 To your left, the path drops down to a footbridge across the river, however your way is straight ahead as the path continues to climb slightly, and then drop down to another footbridge across the river.

 - Cross the small footbridge and climb some wooden stairs cut into the bank until you reach some more steps leading to the B158.